att/netarbiter/sds/ceph-docker/examples/helm/PERSISTENTVOLUME.md

    QVFBWEZOcFpBQUFBQUJBQW9PdURtK21HSS9FbUs4OUJOb2FlaUE9PQo=
    ```

-- userId: Ceph client ID that is used to map the RBD image. (i.e., `admin`)
+- userId (`admin`): Ceph client ID that is used to map the RBD image

+- userSecretName (`pvc-ceph-client-key`): The name of Ceph Secret for userId to map RBD image.
+It must exist in the same namespace as PVCs.
    ```
    $ kubectl get secret pvc-ceph-client-key -o yaml
    apiVersion: v1